Matt Vierling Player Props: Tigers vs. Orioles

 Matt Vierling At The Plate

-- Vierling is batting .231 with three doubles, a home run and three walks.
+- Vierling is hitting .222 with three doubles, a home run and four walks.

-- Vierling has reached base via a hit in seven games this season (of 14 played), and had multiple hits in three of those games.
+- Vierling has reached base via a hit in seven games this year (of 15 played), and had multiple hits in three of those games.

-- Vierling has driven in a run in three games this season (21.4%), including one multiple-RBI game.
+- Vierling has driven in a run in three games this year (20.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.